nyacho04/holbertonschool-shell/basics/README.md

-0-this is script prints the absolute path name of the current working directory.
+0-this is script that prints the absolute path name of the current working directory.

 1-this script display the contents list of your current directory.